zhiburt/tabled/README.md

 ### Rotate

-You can rotate table using `tabled::Rotate`.
+You can rotate a table using `tabled::Rotate`.

 Imagine you have a table already which output may look like this.